Course #90071 - $20 • 5 Hours/Credits

 Erenumab-aaoe is initially administered at a dose of 70 mg once-monthly by subcutaneous self-injection, but this can be increased to a maximum of 140 mg once-monthly in divided doses .
 There are no contraindications to erenumab-aaoe, and known side effects are limited to injection site reactions (less than 6%) and constipation (3%) .
 Pregnancy and breastfeeding considerations are unknown; however, adverse events were not seen in animal reproduction studies .

-The results of multiple phase II and phase III clinical trials resulted in additional CGRP antagonists receiving FDA approval in 2018 .
-Like erenumad, fremanezumab-vfrm and galcanezumab are administered subcutaneously for prevention of migraine in adults [225,226].
+The results of multiple phase II and phase III clinical trials resulted in additional CGRP antagonists receiving FDA approval in 2018 and 2019 [222,227].
+Like erenumad, fremanezumab-vfrm, galcanezumab, and ubregepant are administered subcutaneously for prevention of migraine in adults [225,226].
 Fremanezumab-vfrm is administered either as a 225-mg monthly dose or 675 mg every three months .
 The initial dose of galcanezumab is 240 mg, followed by 120-mg monthly doses .
+Ubregepant is taken orally at a dose of 50–100 mg (maximum in 24 hours: 200 mg) .

 The precise mechanism of action of drugs used for the conventional prophylactic treatment of migraine is unclear.
 It has been postulated that these medications prevent the underlying processes that set a migraine attack into motion and raise the threshold for migraine headache.